leftdevel/flux-scaffold/README.md

 The available flags are:
 * domain: A domain object name, e.g. "user", "product", "pizza".
-This value will be used to infer the constant, action, store, and webapi file name.
+This value will be used to infer the constant, action, store, component and webapi file name.
 For instance, if you choose "user" you will get "constants/user-constants.js", "actions/user-actions.js", "stores/user-store.js", "webapi/user-api.js", "components/user.js"

 * action: A single action method, e.g. "fetchAll".
 This will create an action method with that name inside the